kunalgosar/kunalgosar.github.io/README.md

 	kunalgosar.me

-The website is built on bootstrap, in html, css and js.
+The website is built in HTML, CSS and JS, using the bootstrap template.